Escot, Talaton: Sir John Lawrence Kennaway, 5th Baronet (1933–2017)

-John-Michael Kennaway, 6th Baronet (born 1962)
+Sir John-Michael Kennaway, 6th Baronet (born 1962)

-John-Michael Kennaway, 6th Baronet (born 1962), has been running the estate since January 1984, but took over formally from his father in 1987.
+Sir John-Michael Kennaway, 6th Baronet (born 1962), has been running the estate since January 1984, but took over formally from his father in 1987.
 He attended Hampshire College of Agriculture and is an expert in aquaculture (fish farming).
 In 1988 he married Lucy Bradshaw-Smith (born 1966), from nearby Ottery St Mary, trained in catering, who with her husband "shared a love of the natural world and a selfless commitment to the Escot cause".
 They discontinued the aquaculture business and in 1989 filled in the fish ponds in the walled garden, which became a Victorian rose garden.
 They opened instead a pet and ornamental fish business known as "Escot Aquatic Centre", situated in the disused linhay of Home Farm, which in 1992 was nominated UK Pet Centre of the Year.
 This business concentrated on the sale of ornamental fish and a range of pets and pet supplies.
 The gardens were opened to the paying public.

 The couple have faced many setbacks including: